mickaeltemporao/CMT4A-CMSS-TEMPLATE/README.md

 # CMT4A-CMSS Template Repository

-This repository contains the starting files for your project and assignments.
+This repository contains the starting files for the challenges and your final project.